ktorio/ktor-documentation/topics/json-feature.md

 ## Receive and send data {id="receive_send_data"}
 ### Create a data class {id="create_data_class"}

-To deserialize received data into an object, you need to create a data class, for example:
+To receive and send data, you need to have a data class, for example:
 ```kotlin
 data class Customer(val firstName: String, val lastName: String)
 ```